Anirod310/Neural-Network-From-Scratch/REPORT.md

 ### A - Model improvement

-Below are presented the different regularization techniques used in order to prevent the model from overfitting and to improve it performances.
+Below are presented the different regularization techniques used in order to prevent the model from overfitting and to improve its performances.

 #### I - <u>L2 regularization</u>

 This technique helps to prevent overfitting by adding a penalty term to the cost function, which discourages the model from relying too heavily on any one parameter.
-It helps in keeping the weights small, thereby imrpoving generalization.
+It helps in keeping the weights small, thereby improving generalization.

 #### II - <u>Dropout</u>

 Dropout is a regularization method where, during training, a fraction of the neuroons are randomly ignored in each forward and backward pass.
 This prevents the network from becoming overly relient on specific paths and encourages it to learn more robust features.

 By implementing these techniques, we aim to improve generalization by helping the model generalize better to unseen data by preventing overfitting.
-Through these imrpovements, we will build a more robut neural network capable of delivering superior performances on both training and testing datasets.
+Through these improvements, we will build a more robut neural network capable of delivering superior performances on both training and testing datasets.

 ### B - Results analysis